Skip to main content

 While Divi 5 introduces a completely revamped architecture, backward compatibility is our priority.

 Upgrading from Divi 4 to Divi 5 Public Alpha will allow most of your existing content to continue functioning as expected.
-However, there are some limitations, particularly with WooCommerce modules and third-party modules.
+However, some limitations exist, particularly with WooCommerce and third-party modules.

-During the Public Alpha Phase, third-party products from the Divi Marketplace, as well as some Divi 4 features—such as WooCommerce modules, Split Testing, and Find and Replace—are not yet fully supported.
+During the Public Alpha Phase, third-party products from the Divi Marketplace and some Divi 4 features—such as WooCommerce modules, Split Testing, and Find and Replace—are not fully supported.

-Our focus is on ensuring a smooth transition to Divi 5 so your website continues to operate as it did before.
-If your page includes unsupported modules, they will still display correctly, as they will be loaded using the legacy Divi 4 framework.
-However, pages using these legacy modules will not benefit from Divi 5’s performance enhancements.
+We focus on ensuring a smooth transition to Divi 5 so your website continues to operate as before.
+If your page includes unsupported modules, it will still display correctly as it will be loaded using the legacy Divi 4 framework.
+However, pages using these legacy modules will not benefit from Divi 5's performance enhancements.

 Backward Compatibility Mode On The Front End